osilander/203.311/Week11/Week11.md

 n.genes <- 4000
 n.samples <- 6
 avg.reads <- 4
-# Make our data, the total amount is just the number
+# Next, make our data.
+The total amount of "read" data we need is just the number
-# of samples times the number of genes and we'll have
+# of samples multiplied by the number of genes, and we'll have
 # a mean of 3.
 We'll pretend our data come from two
 # samples, "normal" and "cancer" tissue